dilanalpergin/dilanalpergin.github.io/_pages/markdown.md

 ## Fun Fact

-## Travelled to 22 Countries!
+## Travelled to 17 Countries!

 I can not wait to travel to more.
 Maybe I should do a city version of this list!
   1. Turkey
   2. USA
-  3. Finland
+  3. Sweden
-  4. Mexico
+  4. Norway
-  5. Russia
+  5. Spain
-  6. Ukraine
+  6. United Kingdom
-  7. Spain
+  7. Italy
-  8. Poland
+  8. France
-  9. Latvia
+  9. Greece
-  10. Lithuania
+  10. Czechia
-  11. Greece
+  11. Hungary
-  12. France
+  12. Austria
-  13. Belgium
+  13. Germany
-  14. Germany
+  14. Serbia
-  15. Bulgaria
+  15. Tunisia
-  16. Slovakia
+  16. Cyprus
-  17. Malta
+  17. Bahamas
-  18. Romania
-  19. Hungary
-  20. Croatia
-  21. Cyprus
-  22. Bahamas!

-## Books
+## Books and Movies

-Here are a few books that I am simultaneously reading/listening.
+Here are a few books and movies that I like.

-  1. The Book of Why - Dana Mackenzie and Judea Pearl
+  1. Jitterbug Perfume - Tom Robbins
-  2. The Midnight Library - Matt Haig
+  2. Survivor - Chuck Palahniuk
-  3. Finland: The Country of White Lilies - Grigory Spiridonovich Petrov
+  3. The Unbearable Lightness of Being - Milan Kundera
+  4. Mommy - directed by Xavier Dolan
+  5. Relatos salvajes - directed by Damián Szifron